 When the Thanksgiving holiday is said and done, there’s still nutritious goodness to be had.
 Save those turkey bones to make nutritious turkey bone broth.

 Widely considered a superfood, bone broth contains several minerals that your body requires such as magnesium, calcium, sulfur, and more.
-In addition, it’s suggested to reduce inflammation and boost the immune system.
+In addition, preliminary research suggests it may reduce inflammation and boost the immune system.
 Bone broth is also great for your digestive system, or what we like to call “the gut.”
 Research contends that to effectively heal thyroid disease, gut health must also be addressed in order to properly convert thyroid hormone T4 to T3, which regulates the speed at which the metabolism works.

 So, get your bone broth on with step-by-step instructions here.